 - Voice quality testing, 2wire call automation, Caller ID.

 - Monitoring signaling, voice, and tones on telephone lines non-intrusively.

 - Generation and reception of traffic on 2-wire telephone lines.

 - Provides fault insertion, and erroneous call flows testing capability.

-- Ready scripts makes testing procedure simpler, less time consuming and hence time to market products
+- Ready scripts make testing procedure simpler, less time consuming and hence time to market products

 - Remote operation of FXO FXS ports over TCP/IP